LayerManager/layman/doc/rest.md

 ### GET Workspace Maps
 Get list of published maps (map compositions).

-Have the same request parameters and response structure and headers as [GET Layers](#get-layers).
+Have the same request parameters and response structure and headers as [GET Maps](#get-maps).

 ### POST Workspace Maps
 Publish new map composition.
 Accepts JSON valid against [map-composition schema](https://github.com/hslayers/map-compositions) version 2 used by [Hslayers-ng](https://github.com/hslayers/hslayers-ng).
 Exact version of schema is defined by `describedBy` key of JSON data file.